 - 4 The Dosage of Seed powder and oil

 - 7 Ayurvedic Properties and Action of seeds

 - 9 Heath Benefits of Malkangani or Jyotishmati

 - 10 Medicinal Uses of Malkangani

 Malkangani seeds are strong antioxidant, aphrodisiac, stimulant, digestive, cardio and brain tonic also known as Jyotishmati.
-Since these seeds are thermogenic they should not be taken in high doses.
-The oil extracted from seeds is bitter, thermogenic and improves memory.
+Since these seeds are thermogenic they should not be taken in a high doses.
+The oil extracted from seeds are bitter, thermogenic and improves memory.
 It is found highly beneficial in stimulating intellect and sharpening the memory.
-Jyotishmati oil is nervine tonic, rejuvenator and an anti-depressant.
+Jyotishmati oil is a nervine tonic, rejuvenator and an anti-depressant.
 Since Oil is a powerful stimulant for neuromuscular system it is used for the treatment of rheumatism, gout and paralysis.
 Malkangani is strong stimulant for neuro-muscular system.

 Malkangni, Jyotishmati or Celastrus is a medicinal climbing vine which is found almost throughout India up to altitude of 1800 meters.
 This herb is used in Ayurveda for thousands of years to treat brain related disorders and improving intellect.